Signs & Symptoms

 We are painfully aware of how indescribably cruel this disease can be and are under no illusions as to how quickly we could be brought back down to one of numerous lows we have experienced over the last few years.
 However, despite how hard it is sharing our story, if even one family can gain just a few months extra with their child by following our example, we believe it is worth it.

-Furthermore, since hope is the only thing that has kept us going, we are ever hopeful that what we are doing has effected William tumour size and as such are doing all we can a) to spread the news of William’s progress and b) to fund research into alternative treatments so that at least another avenue of hope may be offered to families in our condition – please visit Alternative Cancer Research to see how you can help.
+Furthermore, since hope is the only thing that has kept us going, we are ever hopeful that what we are doing has effected William tumour size and as such are doing all we can a) to spread the news of William’s progress and b) to fund research into alternative treatments so that at least another avenue of hope may be offered to families in our condition.